2032 Highway Future Volume Table

 The future volumes are estimates only and local growth patterns and comprehensive plans may affect the actual outcome.
 The growth rates calculated from the Future Volumes Table are only a beginning point of estimating future volumes.
 Engineering judgment needs to be applied to the numbers.
 For information on how to use this table, see Section 4.4.1 of the Analysis Procedures Manual.

-Automatic Traffic Recorder (ATR) Characteristic Table
+Automatic Traffic Recorder (ATR) Characteristic Table and Map

 Seasonal Trend Table